 4- MEDICATIONS: can they cure GERD Permanently?

 An eight-week course of standard GERD medication (PPIs such as Esomeprazole) can reverse the esophageal damage caused by acid reflux in 86% of patients.

 This is not considered a permanent GERD cure as healing of esophagitis/esophageal erosions can reoccur again after discontinuing the medications.

-This is because these medications are good in controlling GERD symptoms and complications, but they have nothing to do with treating GERD cause.
+This is because these medications are good for controlling GERD symptoms and complications but do not treat GERD cause.

 And this is why GERD is generally considered a treatable (not curable) disease.

-- Long Term H2 blockers (as Famotidine, Ranitidine): tolerance to H2 blockers (such as Zantac ®) develops rapidly.
+- Long-Term H2 blockers (Famotidine and Ranitidine): tolerance to H2 blockers (such as Zantac ®) develops rapidly.
 It can develop after one week of therapy.
-This limits its efficacy and its use on the long term .
+This limits its efficacy and its use in the long term.

-- Long Term use of antacids: is also not advised due to their weak efficacy and the development of side effects such as diarrhea, kidney diseases.
-Don’t use antacids for more than 2 weeks without the consultation of your doctor.
+- Long Term use of antacids: is also not advised due to their weak efficacy and the development of side effects such as diarrhea and kidney diseases.
+Don’t use antacids for more than two weeks without the consultation of your doctor.

-Our advice to you is not to cease or continue any type of GERD medication by yourself.
+We advise you not to cease or continue any GERD medication by yourself.

 Always work with your doctor to determine your best option.
-Your doctor can weigh the benefits and the drawbacks of medications on your GERD and your general health.
+Your doctor can weigh medications’ benefits and drawbacks on your GERD and general health.

 5- SURGERY can cure your GERD permanently, but shall you undergo surgery?